 At LivelyLanguages, we’ve developed a technique to enable people to speak French, Spanish or German with fluency and confidence.
 In our sessions, people practise scripted conversations in pairs and pick up language through repetition and modelling.
 They then go off piste and enjoy authentic spontaneous conversations.
-The attendees can also investigate further and learn the grammar focus of the conversations before even attending the sessions.
+The attendees can also investigate further and learn the grammar focus of the conversations even before attending the sessions.
 With our technique, we took learning out of the classroom and moved to pubs and cafés – a more suitable environment for sociable and fun sessions!

-COVID and the subsequent lockdown changed all this, and could have resulted the end of our weekly sociable sessions that people so enjoyed and even the demise of LivelyLanguages.
+In March 2020, COVID and the subsequent lockdowns changed all this, and could have resulted the end of our weekly sociable sessions that people so enjoyed and even the demise of LivelyLanguages.
 On the advice of a friend, we moved the sessions on to Zoom, with a paid package that included breakout rooms.
 Of course, it’s not the same as going to a pub or a café; you have to bring your own drink for a start!
 On the other hand, the lively pace of the sessions is maintained because the time in the breakout rooms is limited to four minutes, and everyone comes back to the main area laughing and smiling from their recent conversation.
 The attendees still get to speak to different people in the sessions and they can continue to use the crib sheets as little or as much as they like, which means that someone with advanced language skills can happily chat to a near-beginner.

 Zoom even has some advantages over a pub or café setting – there is little ambient noise to interfere with people’s hearing in the breakout rooms and some people appreciate not having to travel to a venue, particularly if they don’t have much time to spare.